How exactly do you say I want in Italian? Are there more ways to say it?

 Mi va di mangiare fuori domani a pranzo.

-I feel like eating out for lunch tomorrow.
+I feel like going out for lunch tomorrow.

 Io faccio quello che mi va!